bswck/autorefine/README.md

 1. Create a new branch for refactoring.

-1. Run `autorefine configure` to run a wizard that will help you configure `autorefine`, configure security violation detection (`autorefine` will typically detect doctest, pytest and other tools that determine whether the project runs safe) and refactor the project for a specific choice of linting tools.
+1. Run `autorefine configure` to run a wizard that will help you configure `autorefine`, configure audits (`autorefine` will typically detect doctest, pytest and other tools that determine whether the project runs safe) and refactor the project for a specific choice of linting tools.

 1. Run `autorefine analyze` to analyze the project with linters and type checkers.
 Autorefine now knows what needs to be fixed in the current HEAD.